 Dimensions: fits doorways 24.6–39.5 inches (62.5–100.3 cm) wide

 This pullup bar from Mind Reader is an affordable option that’s easy to install.

-Free of screws or hardware, you simply twist the adjustable bar until it fits snuggly in your doorframe.
+It’s free of screws or hardware — you simply twist the adjustable bar until it fits snugly in your doorframe.

 The bar’s lightweight design easily collapses for convenient storage or travel, and its eight grip positions allow for several pullup variations.

 While it’s a good option for basic pullups and chinups, the Mind Reader Pullup Bar is less versatile than others on this list and supports only up to 175 pounds (79 kg).

 Dimensions: fits doorways 24.6–39.5 inches (62.5–100.3 cm) wide